This is truly one of my favorite Cuban chicken dinners of all time! I’ve lost count of the number of times I had this dish growing up.

 Marinating The Chicken

-You can also make your own using fresh limes, lemons, and oranges.
+You can also make your own mojo marinade using fresh lemons & limes, and oranges.
 All you need to make homemade naranja agria is:

 • 1 cup of fresh orange juice